Shopify Tutorial – Making Your First Sale [Case Study]

 But the main gist is to choose products that I’m personally interested in – products that I will most likely buy for myself.

-My initial options were:
+My initial Shopify Store options included:

 - Portable outdoor gears (AliExpress via Oberlo)